NeuRoNeLab/.github/profile/README.md

 Our laboratory's research interests include:

 - Artificial Intelligence and Pattern Recognition
-- Deep Learning
+- Deep Learning for bioinformatics, biological and medical imaging, remote sensing, scientific computing
 - Bio-Inspired Deep Neural Networks and neural models
-- Knowledge Representation through Neural Networks
+- Connectomic Deep Learning
 - Graph Neural Networks
-- Bioinformatics
-- Biological and medical imaging
-- Scientific Computing
-- Neuroimaging

 ## Research Projects

 Our laboratory is involved in several research projects related to our research interests, including:
-- ElegansAI: a deep learning model inspired by the nervous system of the C. Elegans nematode worm.
-The model incorporate evolutionary pressure features in its structure, allowing it to process the information in very efficient and effective way ([ResearchSquare preprint link](https://www.researchsquare.com/article/rs-3005708/v2), [ArXiv scientific report link](https://arxiv.org/abs/2304.13538)).
+- Elegans-AI: a deep learning model inspired by the nervous system of the C. Elegans nematode worm.
+The model incorporate evolutionary pressure features in its structure, allowing it to process the information in very efficient and effective way ([Paper published on Neurocomputing](https://www.sciencedirect.com/science/article/pii/S0925231224003692).

 <!--